mess110/data-catalog/README.md

 * An Organization can group other Organizations when needed.
 Two examples are the "U.S. District Courts" and the "U.S. Executive Departments".

-### DataSources
+### DataSets

-* DataSources can aggregate other DataSources.
-(This is a useful way to bundle up very similar DataSources, such as the Toxic Release Inventory data sets on Data.gov.)
+* DataSets can aggregate other DataSets.
+(This is a useful way to bundle up very similar DataSets, such as the Toxic Release Inventory data sets on Data.gov.)
-* DataSources can be rated along three dimensions: Interestingness, Documentation Quality, and Data Quality.
+* DataSets can be rated along three dimensions: Interestingness, Documentation Quality, and Data Quality.
-* Users can suggest DataSources and provide as much metadata as they like.
+* Users can suggest DataSets and provide as much metadata as they like.
-* Users can suggest 'missing' DataSources.
+* Users can suggest 'missing' DataSets.
-* Added DataSource activity stream.
+* Added DataSet activity stream.
-* DataSources can belong to more than one Catalog.
+* DataSets can belong to more than one Catalog.

 ### Locations